vegaprotocol/documentation/docs/api/bridge/contracts/MultisigControl.md

 **Returns**

-MUST return true if valid signatures are over the threshold
+Returns true if valid signatures are over the threshold

 **Arguments**